Techno-coder/example_os/tutorials/stack_trace.md

 From the diagram, we can see that the return address is always above the address stored in `rbp`.
-So, in order to find the last function's return address, we just minus 8 (because registers have a size of 8 bytes in long mode) from the address stored in `rbp`.
+So, in order to find the last function's return address, we just add 8 (because registers have a size of 8 bytes in long mode) from the address stored in `rbp`.

 ## Enabling frame pointers